This is the multi-page printable view of this section. Click here to print.

 Reference

-For details, refer to Configure Linux NTP.
+For more details, refer to Linux NTP Setup.

-NetworkingVPCService that provides independent virtual network in cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

 NetworkingSecurity GroupVirtual firewall that controls server traffic